hexbatch/apple-core/v1/docs/layers/f-interaction-layers/movement.md

 # Movement in sets

-Register a token here and it will move it around sets connected in relationships
+Register a token here, and this will move it around sets connected in relationships

 When a token is placed in a set, it can sense if it should shift sets.
 When it does that: